linux-cologne/linux-cologne.github.io/index.md

 # Linux Cologne

-This might eventually become the homepage of the Linux Workshop Köln, a Linux user group in Cologne, Germany.
+This page might eventually become the homepage of the Linux Workshop Köln, a Linux user group in Cologne, Germany.

-The current homepage is [here](https://www.uni-koeln.de/themen/linux/).
+The current homepage can be found [here](https://www.uni-koeln.de/themen/linux/).